stytchauth/stytch-dotnet/README.md

 # Stytch dotnet Library

-The Stytch .NET SDK makes it easy to use the Stytch user infrastructure API in server-side .NET applications.
+The Stytch .NET library makes it easy to use the Stytch user infrastructure API in .NET applications.

-It pairs well with the Stytch [Web SDK](https://www.npmjs.com/package/@stytch/vanilla-js) or your own custom authentication flow.

 ## Install